saz/puppet-rsyslog/README.md

     server_dir                          STRING              Folder where logs will be stored on the server.
 Defaults to '/srv/log/' custom_config                       STRING              Specify your own template to use for server config.
 Defaults to undef.
-Example usage: custom_config => 'rsyslog/my_config.erb' high_precision_timestamps           true,false          Whether or not to use high precision timestamps. actionfiletemplate                  STRING              If set this defines the `ActionFileDefaultTemplate` which sets the default logging format for remote and local logging.. remote_servers                      HASH                Provides a hash of multiple remote logging servers.
+Example usage: custom_config => 'rsyslog/my_config.erb' high_precision_timestamps           true,false          Whether or not to use high precision timestamps. remote_servers                      HASH                Provides a hash of multiple remote logging servers.
 Check documentation.

     RSYSLOG::CLIENT CLASS PARAMETERS    VALUES              DESCRIPTION